EvHaus/youtube-hide-watched/README.md

 # youtube-hide-watched

-A simple userscript for toggling visibility of watched videos in YouTube.
+A simple userscript for toggling visibility of watched videos in YouTube, on your Subscriptions page and elsewhere on the site.
+Can also toggles Shorts on your subscriptions page.

 # Installation